 Of particular importance to our topic is Heb.
 8:13 which says, "When He said, 'A new covenant,' He has made the first obsolete.
 But whatever is becoming obsolete and growing old is ready to disappear."
 The Old Covenant with its harsh judicial judgments is no longer in effect because we are under a New Covenant.

-Part of the reason the Old Testament covenantal system was so harsh is that first, the Old Testament law demonstrates the severity of righteousness and the requirement of perfection before a holy God.
+Part of the reason the Old Testament covenantal system was so harsh is because first, the Old Testament law demonstrates the severity of righteousness and the requirement of perfection before a holy God.
 Galatians 3:24 says that the law is what points us to Christ.
-It does this by showing us that we are not able to keep the law and that the only way of obtaining righteousness before God is through the sacrifice of Jesus, who was God in flesh (John 1:1, 14, Col. 2:9).
+It does this by showing us that we are not able to keep the law and that the only way of obtaining righteousness before God is through the sacrifice of Jesus, who was God in flesh (John 1:1,14; Col. 2:9).

-Second, the Old Testament times were very difficult, and there were many nations that warred against Israel.
-Also, the devil and his demonic horde was constantly working to destroy Israel in order to invalidate the prophecies of the coming Messiah to, therefore, prevent the Messiah from being born and delivering His people.
-Therefore, God instituted laws, as difficult as they were, that were consistent with the culture of the times and that ensured the survival of the Jewish nation and that helped to maintain social structure and also reflected the harshness of the law.
+Second, the Old Testament times were very difficult and there were many nations that warred against Israel.
+Also, the devil and his demonic horde was constantly working to destroy Israel in order to invalidate the prophecies of the coming Messiah, to therefore prevent the Messiah from being born and delivering his people.
+Therefore, God instituted laws, as difficult as they were, that were consistent with the culture of the times, that ensured the survival of the Jewish nation, that helped to maintain social structure, and also reflected the harshness of the law.

 The New Testament covenantal system says that we are to "be at peace with one another," (Mark 9:50) and "with all men," (Rom.
 12:18).
 Rom.
 14:19 says, "pursue the things which make for peace and the building up of one another."
 After all, "God has called us to peace," (1 Cor.
 7:15).